dmx-systems/dmx-documentation/docs/user.rst

 The "Related" tab
 -----------------

-The "Related" tab is the second tab of the "Detail Panel" and is designed to navigate along associations in the knowledge base.
+The "Related" tab is the second tab of the :ref:`detail panel<user-the-detail-panel>` and is designed for navigating along existing associations.

-In "Related" you see a sorted list of all items directly related with your current selection except its direct child topics.
-This is what we want to navigate on and avoids redundancy in regards to the contents displayed in the "Info" tab or the "In-map Details".
-By default the list is sorted by topic type.

 You can jump directly into the "Related" tab from within the map using the :ref:`context menu<user-the-context-menu>` or - if the detail panel is already open - by choosing the second tab.
 First you see the number of related items and the selected sort mode.

+The tabs content is a sorted list of all items directly related with your current selection except its direct child topics.
+By default the list of related items is grouped by "Topic Type".

+..
+This is what we want to navigate on and avoids redundancy in regards to the contents displayed in the "Info" tab or the "In-map Details".

-**Grouping of items**: By default the list of related items is grouped by "Topic Type".
-Depending on what you are searching for you might want to change the sort mode to "Association Type".
+**Grouping of items**: Depending on what you are searching for you might want to change the sort mode to "Association Type".
 This will present you the same data but group all items with an emphasizes on their type of relation.
 In these cases the group of items are ordered alphabetically descending.
 If you choose sort mode "Topic", all displayed items are ordered alphabetically descending by their labels without any grouping by type.

 Any item in the related tab displays information about the type of topic it is associated with, how it is related to that item (the "Association Type") and, if available, the first value of that association.
 The figure below illustrates this as a selected Person is related to an "Organization" named "Organization No.1" with an "Organization Involvement" association and "Founder" as a value of this association.